Fixitfetish/fpga_potpourri/VHDL/axi4st/readme.md

   always taken over with each transfer.
 * If required, assert the outgoing READY and discard incoming valid data on the upstream side during reset to flush the upstream pipeline.
+* Since (global) resets often cause timing issues avoid using them and use pipeline flushing instead.
+  Only when an AXI module has internal memory that can't be reset by flushing mechanisms connect a reset.
+  Here some examples:
+  - Classic AXI pipeline registers can be flushed and do not necessarily need a reset.
+  - Typically upsizing requires a reset but downsizing not.
+  - AXI FIFOs can be flushed.

+Here a VHDL template ...
 ```
   -- Ensure bubble free AXI operation and enforce upstream pipeline flushing during reset.
   us_ready <= (ds_ready or not ds_valid) or not aresetn;